Dantallion7242/Scrape-Scripts/README.md

 Contributions to improve the script or add new features are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.

 ------------------------------------------------------------------------------
-Certainly!
-Here's the README.md content for your Python script to fetch trending topics from Twitter using Tweepy:
+*Python script to fetch trending topics from Twitter using Tweepy:*

 markdown
 Copy code